 - 1. Fully open

 - 2. Half open

 - 3. Closed

 - 4. Starter (choke) lever

-- 6. Release the throttle lever and start the engine by pushing the start switch.
+- 5. Release the throttle lever and start the engine by pushing the start switch.

-If the engine fails to start, release the start switch, then push it again.
-Pause a few seconds before the next attempt.
-Each cranking should be as short as possible to preserve battery energy.
-Do not crank the engine more than 10 seconds on each attempt.
+• If the engine fails to start, release the start switch and pause a few seconds before the next attempt.
+Prolonged cranking will drain battery energy.
+Do not crank the engine for more than 10 seconds on any one attempt.

 - If the engine fails to start using the start switch, try using the kickstarter.
-(See page 5-7.) - 7.
-If the engine is started with the starter (choke) lever in position (1), move the lever to position (2) to warm up the engine.
-If the engine is started with the starter (choke) lever in position (2), keep the lever in this position to warm up the engine. - 8.
+(See page 5-7.) - If the engine is started with the starter (choke) lever in position (1), move the lever to position (2) to warm up the engine.
+If the engine is started with the starter (choke) lever in position (2), keep the lever in this position to warm up the engine. - 7.
 Continue warming up the engine until it idles smoothly, then return the starter (choke) lever to position (3) before riding.